 Although there is a lot of talk these days about the therapeutic benefits of marijuana, the truth is that the best medicine is produced when all bioactive components are included.
 But what does that even mean?
 Basically, there are so many combinations of cannabinoids, terpenes and other less popularized compounds like flavonoids that make whole-plant therapy the only way to really get the most from your medicine.
+In this article, we will talk about the true power of full-spectrum THC.

 “the cannabis plant consists of over 500 medicinal compounds … that all work together to bring the plant’s unique therapeutic potential to life”